Skip to main content

 • Don’t overfill lists, start slowly and increase capacity if you can, which usually you can’t!

-• Take plenty of bottled water with you to sustain you during operating sessions
+• Take plenty of bottled water with you to operating sessions

 • Keep a record of what you do so you can provide Urolink with a report